-If a student's request requires an installation, the procedure will follow that of the air conditioner request.
+If a student's request requires an installation (i.e. flashing fire alarm/doorbell), the procedure will follow that of the air conditioner request.

 For information regarding Service and Assistance Animals please see the policies posted in the Disability Services Handbook or request a copy from the Disability Services Office.